esemsc-as4623/pypsa-background/Karpathy Decade of Agents.md

 	- LLM will always find adversarial examples that the model generalizes as top quality
 - can we meta-learn it to some extent?
 	- some papers have cool ideas
-	- to do it convincingly, we need it on the scale of a LLM lab
+	- to do it convincingly, we need it on the scale of a frontier LLM lab

 Pretraining VS In-Context Learning
 - pretraining = next token predictor over the internet